n0-computer/tokio-rustls-acme/README.md

 The goal is to provide a [Let's Encrypt](https://letsencrypt.org/) compatible TLS serving and certificate management using a simple and flexible stream based API.

+This crate uses [ring] as [rustls]'s backend, instead of [aws-lc-rs].
+This generally makes it much easier to compile.
+If you'd like to use [aws-lc-rs] as [rustls]'s backend, we're open to contributions with the necessary `Cargo.toml` changes and feature-flags to enable you to do so.

 To use tokio-rustls-acme add the following lines to your `Cargo.toml`: